-- a drop in the risk of developing diabetes by 58 percent, regardless of sex or ethnicity compared to those who took a placebo
+- a 58-percent drop in the risk of developing diabetes regardless of sex or ethnicity, compared with those who took a placebo

 Follow-ups took place regularly.
 After 15 years, people in the DPP Lifestyle Change Program continued to see a delay in the onset of diabetes compared to people who took a medication called metformin or a placebo.

 Anyone who developed diabetes during the study received extra medical care.
-However, diet and exercise remained important in controlling symptoms and reducing the risk of complications.
+However, diet and exercise remained important in managing symptoms and reducing the risk of complications.